 Members of households with firearms are at increased risk of violent death compared to those living in households without firearms.
 Furthermore, firearms in homes with at-risk members, such as those who misuse alcohol or drugs, are less likely to practice safe storage.3,4

-39,773 people died from firearms in 2017.
-For comparison, 38,659 people died in motor vehicle crashes.5 Firearm safety is important both for the health of your patients and for public health.
+There were 39,740 deaths from firearms in 2018.
+For comparison, 39,676 people died in motor vehicle crashes.5 Firearm safety is important both for the health of your patients and for public health.

 After discussing the health risks of firearms and safety strategies with patients, you can give them the What You Can Do patient handout, developed to help patients further understand the risks of having firearms and how to minimize that risk.

 Assess your patient’s unique risk factors for firearm violence and use that assessment to inform your firearm counseling.
 Explain why you’re asking about firearms and highlight the risk that comes with having firearms in the home.

 - Relates clearly to the patient’s health and wellbeing

 - Is unique to the patient and context-specific